 execsql is inherently a command-line program that can operate in a completely non-interactive mode (except for password prompts).
 Therefore, it is suitable for incorporation into a toolchain controlled by a shell script (on Linux), batch file (on Windows), or other system-level scripting application.
 When used in this mode, the only interactive elements will be password prompts.
 However, several metacommands generate interactive prompts and data displays, so execsql scripts can be written to provide some user interactivity.

 In addition, execsql automatically maintains a log that documents key information about each run of the program, including the databases that are used, the scripts that are run, and the user's choices in response to interactive prompts.
 Together, the script and the log provide documentation of all actions carried out that may have altered data.

-The documentation includes more than 20 examples showing the use of execsql's metacommands, in both simple and complex scripts.
+The documentation includes 30 examples showing the use of execsql's metacommands, in both simple and complex scripts.

 The execsql program uses third-party Python libraries to communicate with different database and spreadsheet software.
 These libraries must be installed to use those programs with execsql.
 Only those libraries that are needed, based on the command line arguments and metacommands, must be installed.
 The libraries required for each database or spreadsheet application are:

 - PosgreSQL: psycopg2.

 - Excel spreadsheets (read only): xlrd and openpyxl.

 Connections to SQLite databases are made using Python's standard library, so no additional software is needed.

 If the Jinja or Airspeed template processors will be used, those software libraries must also be installed.

 All of these libraries can be installed from the Python Package Index (PyPI) using pip.